On-site, Online, Streaming

 ACADEMIC PROGRAM

-Corporate Law (companies, tax)
+Corporate law (corporate, tax)

 1. Corporate organization of the company: the general shareholders’ meeting.

-4. Good Corporate Governance.
+4. Corporate Governance.

-5. Shareholder agreements: content and typical clauses.
+5. Shareholders’ agreements: content and standard clauses.

 6. The family business: issues.